anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The first requisite for success is the ability to apply your physical and mental energies to one problem incessantly without growing weary.
+Quote: Six essential qualities that are the key to success: Sincerity, personal integrity, humility, courtesy, wisdom, charity.

-By: Thomas Edison
+By: William C. Menninger